schowdhuri/uport-devdocs/markdown/docs/credentials/requestverification.md

 - NodeJS
 - Create a folder for the example and `cd ./example && npm init`
-- Install dependencies `npm install --save ngrok expressjs did-jwt uport-transports uport-credentials`
+- Install dependencies `npm install --save ngrok express did-jwt uport-transports uport-credentials`

 This content is best if followed by interacting with a node console.